Pooja-boot-git/Election-Analysis/README.md

 ![table](https://github.com/Pooja-boot-git/Election-Analysis/blob/main/pivot-table.png)
 ![chart](https://github.com/Pooja-boot-git/Election-Analysis/blob/main/pivot-chart.png)

-## ** FOR MAC USERS **
 **PROPOSAL**
 - We can modify our program to provide you more meaningful information.
 For instance:
   - Given the demographics within each of the county, we can provide you results by population, age, race etc.
   - We can provide a similar result for multiple states.
-We will provide you the format of the input file to get the results.
+We will provide you the format of the input file to get to the results.

+## ** FOR MAC USERS **
+We can provide an executable file to be run directly from your desktop.
+You will need to place the executable, output folder(where election data analysis report will be created) and input folder(containing election results) in your home directory.
+Just double click the file to get the result.

+Similar can be achived for windows users as well.
+Note: testing pending for windows users.